 I’ll keep an eye out for solutions to these issues, but for now, I would avoid using Oxygen when the site needs to have multiple people working on it at the same time.

 So which is better?
-As you might guess, each builder excels in certain areas, so it depends on what is important to you.
+As you might guess, each builder has pros and cons, so it depends on what is important to you.